pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 As of this writing, I am not aware of any conditions that would cause a socket to "have a pending exception".

 The main use case we're interested in is the one related to the first argument.
-Our `@client` array is a list of socket.
+Our `@clients` array is a list of socket.
 If we give to `select` as the first argument, it will return a list of sockets that can be read from.

 I did mention above how setting timeouts is often a best practice.
 Here is a good example of when a timeout is not needed.
 It does not matter if our server waits forever to read for clients, it would only happen if no clients are sending commands.
 By blocking forever here we're not preventing the server from doing else, we're waiting because there is nothing else to do.